-Stronghold is the painting that set this series off.
+Stronghold is the painting that launched this series.
 I had so much fun painting the large sky that I just wanted to do it over and over again.

 All are acrylic on canvas, and with the exception of Lake View (12″x 12″, $75) and Rocky Shore (30″x 24″, gallery canvas unframed, $600), are 20″x16″ canvases set in black floating frames, $250 each.

 I find I am still adding to this series.
 My newest piece, Ship and Storm, is a particular favourite of my husband’s.
 Even though at times a painting in this series emerges as a storm at sea, I find it utterly relaxing to paint in this style and palette and therefore keep going back to it when I find I need a break.
 More recently, I have added a chilly North Sea, a stoic Outcrop, a calm and bright Safe Passage, and a Tumbling Fog coming ashore.